mees/Adversarial-Skill-Networks/README.md

 </p>

 ## License
-For academic usage, the code related to the gating layers, our caffe models and utility scripts are released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+For academic usage, the code is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 For any commercial purpose, please contact the authors.
 For Pytorch see its respective license.